My-Codeword/VerveBridge-Book-Recommendation-System/README.md

 # VerveBridge-Book-Recommendation-System
 A Book Recommendation System is a tool that helps readers discover new books tailored to their preferences.
-By analyzing data such as reading history, ratings, and reviews, the system suggests books that align with the user's interests.
+The system suggests books that align with the user's interests by analyzing data such as reading history, ratings, and reviews.
 It's like having a personal librarian who knows exactly what you like.

+<-----------Step1: Basic Workflow of Our System Design------------------>
+|
+|--Data Collection
+ --Data Preprocessing
+ --Exploratory Data Analysis
+ --Model building
+ --Save the Model

+<-----------------Step2:Creating UI for System-------------------------->
+|
+|--Create A flask app(app.py) for  a straightforward and adaptable method for
+   developing Python-based web applications and APIs.
+--Add the Save Model in (app.py) as we created above ipynb file which is saved in .pkl form.
+--In the same Flask app add an HTML, CSS file for the UI for the User/Client.

+<---------------Step 3: Execution Process of System---------------------->
+|
+|-- A)-Open All Source Code in your adaptable IDE.
+ -- B)-Go to the terminal/or output window And create a virtual environment for Flask app.
+ -- C)-Install all Necessary modules which describe in Requirement.txt
+ ---D)-type A commend in the terminal for run a flask app: python -m flask --app .\app.py run
+ ---E)-Click on URL that came in the output.